phl5678/Udacity---image-processing-api/README.md

 1. If encounter any error, check the file ./debug.log for more information.
 2. The information about images being processed or accessed is logged in ./debug.log.
     - If being accessed, the message is _"Resize file exists.
 Send directly to the response."_
     - If being processed, the message is _"Resize file not found.
-Resize, save to file, and send to the response."_
+Resizing and saving to file."_